alvarobartt/azure-openai-proxy/README.md

 Find more examples at [`examples/`](examples/).

 > [!NOTE]
-> If deployed within Azure infrastructure, you should replace the "http://localhost"
+> If deployed on Azure, you should replace the host i.e., "http://localhost", with the
-> with the actual endpoint URI and the required credentials.
+> Azure AI / ML Endpoint URL, as well as setting the required endpoint credentials.

-### Locally
+## Development

 Install the Rust binary as it follows: